elabit/robotmk/DEVELOPMENT.md

 * Open <http://127.0.0.1:5000> and log in.
 * Create a new user "automation" (Admin), password is to store as plain text.
-* Run:

-      task devc:create-dummyhost

-  This will:
-  * create a host
+* Manually create a test host through the Checkmk web interface
-  * add a bakery rule
-  * add a monitoring rule (with graphs for all items)
 * Connect to the container as root and execute `bake_and_install_agent_localhost` (bash alias)
   * bake a new agent for the new host
   * install the agent & Robotmk plugin